yachanaarora04/yachanaarora04/README.md

 # 💫 About Me:
+Myself Yachana Arora.
+Currently pursuing my Bachelor in Technology from National Institute of Technology, Hamirpur.

-I am currently working on a project correct posture using openCV
+I am currently working on a project: correct posture using openCV.

 ## 🌐 Socials: